When the Probate Estate Falls Short

-Most people assume that assets passing outside of probate are untouchable by creditors.
+Many people assume that assets passing outside of probate are untouchable by creditors.
 That is not always the case.
-When the deceased person's probate estate does not have enough to pay allowed claims and statutory allowances to the spouse and children, Arizona law creates a path for creditors to reach nonprobate transferees.
+Probate assets alone may not cover all debts.
+When the deceased person's probate estate does not have enough to pay allowed claims and statutory allowances, the law creates a path for creditors to reach nonprobate transferees.

 Except as otherwise provided by law, a transferee of a nonprobate transfer is subject to liability to the decedent's probate estate for allowed claims against the decedent's probate estate and statutory allowances to the decedent's spouse and children to the extent the decedent's probate estate is insufficient to satisfy those claims and allowances.